PDM4AR/exercises/docs/07-optimization.md

 #### **Minimize total L1-norm travelled distance** (`min_total_travelled_L1_distance`)

-> Your cousin's friend says that the best way to reach the tresure before everyone else is to travel the shortest total distance possible.
+> Your cousin's friend says that the best way to reach the treasure before everyone else is to travel the shortest total distance possible.

 Plan a voyage such that the total L1-norm travelled distance, i.e. the sum of the L1-norm distances of the multiple island-to-island journeys, is minimized.